Common Mortgage Mistakes Borrowers Make

 8. Not Having Seasoned Assets and Rental History

-Yes, lenders want to know that you paid your rent on time previously (unless you live with your parents) and have enough in your bank account to cover future payments.
+Yes, lenders want to know that you paid your rent on time previously (unless you live with your parents).

 9. Applying Without Solid Credit History

-Bonus tip: Don’t forget to compare different loan products, such as fixed-rate mortgages vs. ARMs, and conventional loans vs. FHA loans.
-Both have their pros and cons, and should be carefully considered before applying for a mortgage.
-There is no one-size-fits-all approach folks.
+Bonus tip: Compare different loan products, such as fixed-rate mortgages vs. ARMs and conventional loans vs. FHA loans.

 I should specify that disputing these items long before you apply for a mortgage will help.
 Perhaps a few months.
 That way you can get them removed and restore any related credit score damage before beginning the mortgage process.